Dutch B1- The Main Points

 Studying with Suitcase talen and the Delft method

-The author of this blog is such a teacher.
+The author of this blog is an experienced teacher.
 After preparing your class with e-learning, you meet Margreet Kwakernaak online, in a small group.

-Every week have two 40 minutes evening classes.
+You have two 40 minutes evening classes per week.
 To offer maximum flexibility, modules are for 5 weeks only.

 Are you highly educated and willing to invest 4-6 hours per week?